isomerpages/mlaw-corp/news/speeches/_posts/2020-07-22-Statement-by-Mr-K-Shanmugam-SC-Minister-for-Law-at-the-Sg-France-Agreement-Signing-Ceremony.md

 <li>Most recently in 2018, Singapore’s Prime Minister Lee Hsien Loong was President Macron’s Guest of Honour during France’s National Celebrations;</li>
 <li>High-level exchanges take place on a regular basis; </li>
 <li>France is also Singapore’s second largest goods trading partner in the EU; and  </li>
-<li>Many leading French Companies – Airbus, L’Oréal, Louis Vuitton, Schneider Electric, Thales, to name a few, have established a base in Singapore as their gateway to access growth opportunities in Asia.</li>
+<li>Many leading French Companies – Airbus, L’Oréal, Louis Vuitton, Schneider Electric, Thales, to name a few, have established a base in Singapore as their gateway to access growth opportunities in Asia.

 </li></ol>